 3. Pay Attention to What Your Customers Are Saying Online

 Pay close attention to what your customers are saying about your brand online.
-If you reach out to customers who mentioned your brand in their post, whether in a good context or bad, you will be able to address their needs preemptively and increase their customer satisfaction.
+If you reach out to customers who mentioned your brand in their posts, whether in a good context or bad, you will be able to address their needs preemptively and increase their customer satisfaction.

 4. Create A Knowledge Base for Common Questions